PROVIDENCE, R.I. (WPRI) - Our news partners at the Providence Journal continue to put public officials to the test, using the truth-o-meter.

 The Politifact team helps you see through the spin, rating statements made by political candidates from true to false, to pants on fire.

-This was ruled only half true.
+This was ruled mostly true.

-Tim Murphy says this statement is half true.
+Tim Murphy says this statement is false.

 You can see the complete list of Politifact statements and ratings on the Providence Journal's website .